 They did it numerous ways.

-And then you got this New York Times reporter Michael Schmidt literally spinning that the FBI was spying on the Trump campaign to learn about Russian interference.
+And then you got this New York Times reporter, Michael Schmidt, literally spinning that the FBI was spying on the Trump campaign to learn about Russian interference.

-Uh, when they sent Stefan Halper um to go after Carter Page and George Papadopoulos and Sam Clovis.
+Did they have warrants for these spies when they sent Stefan Halper to go after Carter Page and George Papadopoulos and Sam Clovis?

-Uh, were there warrants involved in any of this?
+Were there warrants involved in any of this?

 Now, there were different ways that we now know they were spying on the campaign.

-They never told the court that Hillary Clinton paid for what the New York Times is now suspecting is Russian disinformation in the dirty Russian dossier.
+Never told the court that Hillary Clinton paid for what the New York Times is now suspecting is Russian disinformation in the dirty Russian dossier.

-Uh part one, they didn't tell the court that she paid for it, part two.
+Part one, they didn't tell the court that she paid for it, part two.

-And if anyone else, if anybody listening to this program Lies before a court, I promise you, there will be real significant consequences.
+And if anyone else, if anybody listening to this program lies before a court, I promise you there will be real significant consequences.

 That's not something that is ever taken lightly.

-So those people that signed off on it and remember too, they didn't verify it and they didn't corroborate it.
+So those people that signed off on it, and remember too, they didn't verify it and they didn't corroborate it.

-And we now know it's unverifiable in large part because oh, that's right.
+And we now know it's unverifiable in large part because, oh, that's right.

-Uh even the author of the dirty Russian dossier Hillary paid for, Christopher Steele, he doesn't stand by his own document.
+Even the author of the dirty Russian dossier Hillary paid for, Christopher Steele, he doesn't stand by his own document.

-But anyway, they team up to write this report, and you know, they're saying that one member of the Trump campaign, George Pompanopoulos, targeted for spying yet in another way, but in a similar way, and and maybe not duplicate duplicated, but the conversation taking place at that London bar in September of 2016.
+And, you know, they're saying that one member of the Trump campaign, George Papadopoulos, targeted for spying yet in another way, but in a similar way, and maybe not duplicated.

-And the woman who used the name Azra Turk was working for the feds when she posed as a research assistant, wanting to discuss foreign policy with Papadopoulos and Turk, whose real name is unknown, traveled to London to work with the Cambridge professor,
+And the woman who used the name Ezra Turk was working for the feds when she posed as a research assistant wanting to discuss foreign policy with Papadopoulos.

-Stefan Helper, who we've talked a lot about, uh longtime FBI informant, who the feds had told to set up a meeting with Papadopoulos, but the feds learned nothing of value when Papadopoulos and Turk had drinks, uh, or when Papadopoulos later met with Halper at the hotel in London and Turk returned to the U.S. Um George Papadopoulos joins us now.
+And Turk, whose real name is unknown, traveled to London to work with the Cambridge professor, Stefan Halper, who we've talked a lot about, longtime FBI informant who the feds had told to set up a meeting with Papadopoulos, but the feds learned nothing of value when Papadopoulos and Turk had drinks or when Papadopoulos later met with Halper at a hotel in London and Turk returned to the U.S.

-Remember, he's the author of the brand new book, Deep State Target how I got caught up in the crosshairs of the plot to bring down President Trump.
+Remember, he's the author of the brand new book, Deep State Target, How I Got Caught Up in the Crosshairs of the Plot to Bring Down President Trump.

-He's also here with his wife Simona.
+He's also here with his wife, Simona.

 Remember, he spent two weeks in jail over all of this nonsense.

-Uh welcome back, both of you.
+Welcome back, both of you.

-Um boy, it gets deeper and deeper, doesn't it?
+Boy, it gets deeper and deeper, doesn't it?

 Thank you.

-He's currently the professor in London, just to keep the professor in London.
+He's currently the professor in London.

 So people keep forgetting who told me this information.